Argentina and Chile tour with cruise

 A walk for 15 minutes into the park is necessary toward the waterfall (Salto Grande), which is communicating two big lakes inside the park; Nordenskjold and Pehoe Lakes.
 After lunch the trip continues with a walk on the shores of Grey Lake, where blue icebergs can be seen, and in the background the vast Grey glacier.

 Depending on the requirements, the return is done by the same road, or by the new road bordering lakes Toro, Porteño and Sofía.

-Departure to travel the 80 kms distance separating El Calafate and Perito Moreno glacier, unique in the world in constant progress.
+Departure to travel the 80 kms distance separating El Calafate and Perito Moreno glacier, unique in the world and in constant progress.
 During the trip you will admire beautiful places in the Andean foothills, along the south bank of Lake Argentino.
-After crossing the river Centinela and Mitre, reach Brazo Rico to enter the Los Glaciares National Park.
+After crossing the river Centinela and Mitre, reach Brazo Rico to enter Los Glaciares National Park.

 Bordering Lake Rico you will see icebergs floating on the water until we can finally appreciate the full extent of this natural wonder, which has been declared World Heritage.
 Return to El Calafate.

 Transfer to the airport for your departure flight.

 Argentina: Buenos Aires, El Calafate, Puerto Madryn, Ushuaia